JacobLibby/JacobLibby/README.md

 ### Hello All!
-  My name is Jacob Libby and I am a Senior at Wheaton College in Norton Massachusetts.
+  My name is Jacob Libby and I am a recent graduate from Wheaton College in Norton Massachusetts.
 I am hoping to spend more time working on passion projects and expanding my knowledge in Cybersecurity, Machine Learning, and Full-stack Development.

 <!--